CityGlider

-CityGlider is a brand name applied to a pair of high-frequency bus routes operated by Brisbane Transport in Brisbane, Australia.
-Both are operated by dedicated fleets of buses vinyled in either blue or maroon liveries with a gliding possum motif.
+CityGlider is a brand name applied to a pair of high-frequency bus routes operated by Transport for Brisbane in Brisbane, Australia.
 Bus stops serviced by the CityGlider services are identified with signs and painted kerb.
 Both operate 24 hours a day on Fridays and Saturdays.
+Both are operated by dedicated fleets of buses vinyled in either blue or maroon liveries with a gliding possum motif, which was originally illustrated by Anya Lange.